If you set yourself up for success in any area of your life, luck is more likely to follow. The truth is, luck does favor the prepared.

 Luck Favors The Prepared

 I have mentioned before that I majored in theatre in college before switching.
 I have several friends who make their living as actors and crew – some who have their degrees and others who never finished.
-It wasn’t necessary for them.
-They had the natural skills and they were prepared for what might be asked of them.
-When the opportunity to work arrived, they jumped in with both feet.
+It wasn’t necessary.
+They had the natural skills and they were prepared for any important role that might be asked of them.
+The first time the opportunity to work arrived, they jumped in with both feet.

 That said, there are many other career paths that do require further education.
 Knowing that piece of information will put you in a much better position to be successful.
 If you want to be a teacher, you’ll need a formal education.
 If you want to be a successful salesperson, all the schooling in the world won’t help if you don’t have that natural charisma.
 Each and every situation will require its own skill set, so be sure you know what you’re getting yourself into.